 5. Food quality is generally high

 Although the UK lacks a native food culture comparable to Spain, Italy, and France, most of its food is high quality.
 You can shop at farmer’s markets or have produce delivered to your door.
 You’ll find butchers and greengrocers in most towns, which are generally cheaper than supermarkets.

 There’s no point in sugar-coating this one: the UK has a high cost of living.
 The housing market is, frankly, massively overpriced, and there are huge variations in the cost of living across the UK.
 London, for example, has its own minimum wage bracket, which should tell you all you need to know.

 2. Public transport

-While this doesn’t belong entirely in the cons list, there’s more bad than good to say about it.
+While this doesn’t belong entirely on the cons list, there’s more bad than good to say about it.
 Trains are expensive and subject to frequent delays.
-Buses are more reliable, and in some areas are fairly cheap.
+Buses are more reliable and, in some areas, are fairly cheap.
 For getting around, your best option is a car.

 There’s a noticeable difference between cities and rural areas.
 Granted, this is true for most places, but access to public amenities is a big one.
 For example, rural areas might have greater difficulty accessing larger healthcare facilities or usable internet speeds.

 Brexit might be an issue fraught with political implications, but there’s no denying it’s made things harder for would-be expats from the EU.
 If you are a non-EU citizen, nothing has changed for you, and maybe, in some cases, things have improved as UK employers are no longer forced to give preference to EU nationals.

 Your options for migrating to the UK largely depend on your country of origin and reason for moving.
 Freedom of movement rules no longer apply to EU countries, meaning if you are an EU citizen, you have to follow the same process as non-EU citizens.

 - Tier 4 (student, family, and short-stay visa)